douglasgscofield/nestedRanksTest/README.md

 [wilcox]: https://stat.ethz.ch/R-manual/R-patched/library/stats/html/wilcox.test.html

-The development version is hosted here and can be installed via:
+The development version is hosted on github and can be installed via:

 ```R
 install.packages("devtools")